 In the first two years of its existence, Asylum signed Bob Dylan, Joni Mitchell, Tom Waits and the Eagles.
 The next label Geffen started, Geffen Records, signed John Lennon, Yoko One, Elton John, Sonic Youth, Nirvana, Guns-n-Roses and dozens more of the most influential musicians of the 20th Century.
 By the time David Geffen bought Interchange he was on his way to becoming one of the wealthiest people in America, and amassing one of the most renowned modern art collections in the world.

-Willem de Kooning - Woman III, one of the most expensive abstract artworks ever sold
+Willem de Kooning - Woman III, 1953, Oil on canvas, 1.7 m x 1.2 m, one of the most expensive abstract artworks ever sold

 Stylistically, Interchange marks one of the most transformative eras in the career of one of the most important abstract artists of the 20th Century.
 In addition to being an influential painter himself, Willem de Kooning was a vital connecting force between his contemporaries.
 He was a friend and encourager to Arshile Gorky, Jackson Pollock, Franz Kline and dozens of other Abstract Expressionists.
 Throughout the period when these artists struggled, de Kooning remained a passionate cheerleader for their work.